 These principles have set Penn State student broadcasting apart from its national peers, and they’ve worked to create and sustain a tremendously unique spirit across generations.
 Remarkably, even during periods when The LION 90.7fm has served as a necessary iconoclast, it has traditionally done so in the spirit of improving Penn State as an institution and family.

 At most colleges and universities, student broadcasting is run in practice by professional faculty or staff.
 And it’s typically treated as a learning laboratory rather than as a mission-driven public service.
 And it’s typically limited to students in the College of Communications or an equivalent academic speciality.
 And the cumulative effect at peer institutions is typically a dramatically narrower and less relevant media voice.

 So Penn State students and alumni are celebrating two decades of student broadcasting and the principles that have made them worth celebrating.
-It’s why the Penn State Media Association is building—with the help of new and old friends (and hopefully you)—a scholarship for The LION 90.7fm’s students that is making more than $5,000 per academic year available in tuition assistance.
+It’s why the Penn State Media Alumni Interest Group is building—with the help of new and old friends (and hopefully you)—a scholarship for The LION 90.7fm’s students that is making more than $5,000 per academic year available in tuition assistance.